kaiforward/Project3GI/README.md

 web: gunicorn we_are_social.wsgi:application
 ```

-Then by using the following command we should be able to open the server locally.
+Then by using the following command the server will open locally.
 ```
 heroku local -f Procfile.local
 ```

 ### Heroku

-Next we head back to heroku, and connect our github repository with our heroku app and enable automatic deploy's so any future pushes to git will be reflected in the heroku app.
+Next i needed to connect github repository with my heroku app and enable automatic deploy's so any future pushes to git will be reflected in the heroku app.

 To change the settings heroku uses when running the server use:
 ```